zhenkewu/baker/README.md

 -   1.  the posterior samples, which can be found in `CODAchain1.txt` and `CODAindex.txt`.

 -   1.  the covariates used in fitting the model (`ENRLDATE` and `AGE`), which can be found in `data_nplcm.txt`.
+Note that this folder can be found here: (<https://github.com/raubsaurier/baker_data/tree/master/data>).

 Using the posterior samples in this folder, Figure 10 of the software paper can be replicated.
+If you would like to use `baker` visualization functions on this data, please download the compressed folder directly to your local drive, so that the path to the folder containing these `.txt` files can be provided as an argument for the plotting functions.